eamsdev/MiniESS/README.md

 ## Read Models

-In MiniESS, read model projectors inherits from the `ProjectorBase<T>` class.
+With MiniESS, read model projectors inherits from the `ProjectorBase<T>` class.

 To begin, register your write models with the service collections, this will register the corresponding projectors used by the framwork.